dustyw0lf/linc/README.md

 # LINC - Linux INjection Crate
-`linc` is a Rust crate containing implementations for process injection and fileless ELF execution techniques on Linux.
+`linc` is a Rust crate containing implementations for process injection and fileless ELF execution techniques on Linux, supporting both 64-bit shellcode and ELF executables.

 ## Functionality
-The following techniques are currently implemented:
+`linc`'s functionality is divided into two sets of techniques:
+- `linc::inject`: Techniques that manipulate an existing process to execute injected payload.
+- `linc::spawn`: Techniques that create a new process to execute a payload.

+Currently implemented techniques:

+### Spawn
 - Using [memfd_create(2)](https://man7.org/linux/man-pages/man2/memfd_create.2.html) to create an anonymous file in memory, write an ELF to it, and then execute.
 - Using [ptrace(2)](https://man7.org/linux/man-pages/man2/ptrace.2.html) to stop a forked process, overwrite its RIP register with shellcode, and then resume it.

+### Inject
+- Using [ptrace(2)](https://man7.org/linux/man-pages/man2/ptrace.2.html) to inject shellcode into an existing process by overwriting its RIP register.

 ## Usage
 Add `linc` as a dependency to your Rust project